eidy/DCJ-Minetest-Mods/nuclear_material/README.txt

 Description:
-This mod adds uranium ores to the mapgen.
-Mining an uranium ore yields one uranium lump.
-The uranium lump can be used in the furnace (burntime=20), or it can be used to craft various objects.
-Crafting four uranium lumps produces a uranium block.
-Uranium blocks and one uranum lump can be used to make a nuclear bomb.
+This mod adds radium ores to the mapgen.
+Mining an radium ore yields one radium lump.
+The radium lump can be used in the furnace (burntime=20), or it can be used to craft various objects.
+Crafting four radium lumps produces a radium block.
+Radium blocks and one uranum lump can be used to make a nuclear bomb.
 The nuclear bomb as an explosion range of thirty voxels in all directions.
-Uranium blocks and ores have a soft glow.
+Radium blocks and ores have a soft glow.
 This radiation is easy to spot in dark caves.

 Recipes:

-Uranium Block (nuclear_material:uranium_block)
+Radium Block (nuclear_material:radium_block)
-{"nuclear_material:uranium_lump","nuclear_material:uranium_lump"}
+{"nuclear_material:radium_lump","nuclear_material:radium_lump"}
-{"nuclear_material:uranium_lump","nuclear_material:uranium_lump"}
+{"nuclear_material:radium_lump","nuclear_material:radium_lump"}

 Nuclear Bomb
-{"default:steelblock","nuclear_material:uranium_block","default:steelblock"}
+{"default:steelblock","nuclear_material:radium_block","default:steelblock"}
-{"default:steelblock","nuclear_material:uranium_lump","default:steelblock"}
+{"default:steelblock","nuclear_material:radium_lump","default:steelblock"}
-{"default:steelblock","nuclear_material:uranium_block","default:steelblock"}
+{"default:steelblock","nuclear_material:radium_block","default:steelblock"}